allenwest24/Reliable-Transport-Protocol/README.md

 # Simple-Transport-Porotocol

 ## High-Level Approach:
-- Initial setup and "reconaissance" of the soruce code took us a day or two, and after we were comfortable with what this assignment was going to look like, we started in.
+- Initial setup and "reconaissance" of the source code took us a day or two, and after we were comfortable with what this assignment was going to look like, we started in.
 - Our first step was to review how TCP/UDP handled issues on the network for the following conditions:
   - bandwidth
   - latency